Codigos-de-Guerra/Dictionary-Implementation/README.md

 ## Introduction

 This programming project implements the idea of dictionary data structure.
-Through Hashing, we will associate each account info to a created key.
-Since it is possibly to have the same account number for different agencies, we can't work with a key that receives only these 2 informations.
-For pratical use, we are considering a key to be a group of the *client's name, bank code, agency number* and *bank accounts number* data.
+Different from most data structures, dictionary uses a associative container, which means that it retrieves information based on data(or keys).
+Data Structures such as vector, for exampple, uses sequence container, retrieval based on position.
+More specifically, we will be implementing a Dictionary with Array List(DAL) and a Dictionary with Sorted Array List(DSAL).
+These two different implementations, differs from each other when about Algorithm Complexity, depending on operations.

 ## How to compile

 First of all, obviously this repository is needed to work as desired, so we must to download this repo.
-As we know that ```git``` is a tremendous tool for any programmer, then we must have git installed.
+As we know that ```git``` is a tremendous tool for any programmer, then consider that git is already installed.

 It is also expected for user to have installed [doxygen](https://en.wikipedia.org/wiki/Doxygen ) program.
 This will automatically generate documentation for code.
 Not a necessary package to compile and run program, but it is a tool to guide user through code functions.
 To install `doxygen` on UBUNTU, for example: